serverless-me/msteams-tab-js-msal/Readme.md

 Official documentation of [Microsoft Teams authentication flow for tabs](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/authentication/auth-flow-tab)

+# Prerequisites

+- Azure App Registration
+- Replace the placeholders with your domain and App ID
+- Run the sample with NGROK

 # About this sample

 This sample is using only JavaScript for the implementation of the authentication popup: